How to Extract Followers from Any Twitter Account for Lead Gen

 Some browser extensions can extract visible followers as you scroll.
 Limitations include:

-- Only captures what's visible on screen
+- Only captures what is visible on screen

 - Requires manual scrolling